Paul Kagame: Democratic Republic of the Congo

 Despite the agreement and subsequent ceasefire, relations between Kagame and the Congolese government remained tense.
 Kagame blamed the DRC for failing to suppress the Democratic Forces for the Liberation of Rwanda (FDLR), Rwandan Hutu rebels operating in North and South Kivu provinces.
 Kabila accused Rwanda of using the Hutu as a "pretext for maintaining its control and influence in the area".
 There has been ongoing conflict in Congo's eastern provinces since 2004, during which Kagame has backed two major insurgencies.
 This included a major rebellion from 2005 to 2009, led by Congolese Tutsi Laurent Nkunda, as well as the a rebellion carried out by the March 23 Movement (M23) under leader Bosco Ntaganda, beginning in 2012.
 A leaked United Nations report in 2012 cited Kagame's defence minister James Kabarebe as being effectively the commander of the M23.
 Relations have improved since 2016, as Kagame held a bilateral meeting with Kabila in Gisenyi.
 When Félix Tshisekedi was elected DRC president in 2019, Kagame – the AU chairman at the time – unsuccessfully called for an AU investigation into the poll.
 Despite this, he has developed a close relationship with Tshisekedi since the latter's election, with summits in both Kinshasa and Kigali.
 As of 2020, Kagame still faces accusations that Rwanda's troops are active within the Kivu provinces.
 Congolese officials such as Walikale member of parliament Juvénal Munubo, as well as civilians, have reported sighting RDF soldiers in the DRC, but Kagame consistently denies these claims.

+On 20 June 2024, Kagame declared to France 24, "we are ready to fight" against the DRC if necessary, while evading questions about Rwanda's military presence in the region.
+Due to Rwanda's support for the Goma offensive by the M23 rebels, the DRC severed diplomatic ties between the two countries on 26 January 2025.
+Kagame then claimed that South Africa is not in a position to mediate because South African peacekeepers in the region were working with "genocidal armed groups" that threaten Rwanda.